 In 1960, the original fourplex, though still in good condition, was razed, and four ranch-style houses were built by the Coast Guard, in what one must admit now was clearly an aesthetic compromise.
-A rotating aero-beacon was placed on the balcony outside the lantern room in 1972, and the Fresnel lens was covered.
+A rotating aero-beacon was placed on the balcony outside the lantern room in 1972, and the Fresnel lens was deactivated.
 This move, allowed the station to be automated in 1974.
+Pigeon Point Lighthouse was added to the National Regsiter of Historic Places in 1977.
 In 1980, the four generic houses were leased to American Youth Hostels, Inc., for use as economical, dormitory-style accommodations.

 In 2000, just as the Lighthouse Inn, a bed and breakfast located adjacent to the lighthouse property, was nearing completion, the Peninsula Open Space Trust purchased the inn and surrounding property.
 The inn was promptly dismantled, and the property returned to a natural state.
 Thanks to this “undevelopment” project and other purchases by the trust, the area around Pigeon Point Lighthouse should remain in a natural state for years to come.